compilando/japmux/generated/japmux-api/docs/PromptTranslationsWithinProjectPromptVersionApi.md

-let environmentId: string; //Environment ID for context. (optional) (default to undefined) let regionCode: string; //Region code for context (e.g., for asset translations - overrides languageCode for assets if provided). (optional) (default to undefined) let variables: string; //JSON stringified object of variables for substitution. (optional) (default to undefined)
+let environmentId: string; //Environment ID for context. (optional) (default to undefined) let regionCode: string; //Region code for context (e.g., for asset translations - overrides languageCode for assets if provided). (optional) (default to undefined) let variables: string; //JSON stringified object of variables for substitution. (optional) (default to undefined) let processed: boolean; //Whether to return the processed prompt with all references and variables resolved.
+Defaults to false. (optional) (default to undefined)

 const { status, data } = await apiInstance.promptTranslationControllerFindOneByLanguage(
     projectId,